AWoLnik/CPSC484FinalProject/README.md

 # CPSC484FinalProject
 A public installation at the Yale CEID that encourages exercise by automatically counting exercise reps and displaying a leaderboard.
+Just double click index.html in standard file explorers to have it run in your web browser